Friedi Kühne

 Friedrich Paul Kühne (born November 2, 1989) is a German slackliner and multiple highline world record holder best known for numerous first free solo crossings of some of the world's tallest and most renowned highlines.
 He is also credited with the invention of various acrobatic highline tricks.

 Early life

-Kühne grew up in Rosenheim, Germany in close proximity to the Alps, where he enjoyed skiing, hiking and mountain climbing.
+Kühne grew up in Rosenheim, Germany in proximity to the Alps, where he enjoyed skiing, hiking and mountain climbing.
 As a teenager, he developed an interest in parkour, freerunning, gymnastics, bouldering and rock climbing.
 At the age of 19, during a climbing trip to Arco in northern Italy, he stood on a slackline for the first time and in his own words became "addicted to this feeling of balance".

 Career

 Tricklining

 Influenced by his gymnastics background, Kühne began his professional athletic career in tricklining.
 From 2010 to 2014, he participated in a number of national and international trickline competitions, signed with his first sponsor Elephant Slacklines, and appeared on German television for the first time.
 In May 2011, Kühne set his first world record by jumping across a 50-meter slackline in one continuous jump combo with his friend Bernd Hassmann.
 Kühne appeared on the ZDF television program "WETTEN, DASS..." in 2013 for its Christmas edition and wagered that he could extinguish six Christmas candles in a row by surfing back and forth on a slackline without falling and in less than 3.5 minutes.
 Although he accomplished the task, he took a very close second place by an audience vote at the end of the show.